 Performance Testing Details

-I installed Genesis child theme Maker Pro with demo content.
+I installed the Genesis child theme Maker Pro with demo content.

 Performance Without Plugin

-To compare the performance, I performed the load testing with 50 users for 5 minutes from Iowa using BlazeMeter and results are:
+To compare the performance, I performed the load testing with 50 users for 5 minutes from Iowa using BlazeMeter, and the results are:

 - Average response time – 840.09ms